 Outthink Your Thoughts – How to Get Distance Between You and Your Thoughts

-Do you know situations where it’s hard to resist your inner lazy voice?
+Can you relate to those situations where it’s quite hard to resist your inner lazy voice?

 For example, when it’s about doing sports?

-It turns out, you can dramatically increase the control over your actions by using some psychological methods.
+It turns out a lot of us do, but you can dramatically increase your level of control over your actions by using some simple psychological methods.

-In this article I show you two highly effective self-coaching techniques which are easy to use.
+In this article I will show you two highly effective self-coaching techniques which are easy to use.

 Let’s dive right in.

 - Method #1 – More Control by Seeing Your Mind as a Suggestion Box